hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 **Exercise**

-Now that we have done this for one sample, let's try using the same commands to perform the indexing on a the Irrelevant replicate 1 and copy over the resulting BAM and index (bai) file to your laptop and upload into IGV for visualization.
+Now that we have done this for one sample, let's try using the same commands to perform the indexing on a the Irrelevant replicate 1 and copy over the index (bai) file along with the corresponding BAM file to your laptop.
+Then upload the BAM file into IGV for visualization.

 1. How does the MOV10 gene look in the control sample in comparison to the overexpression sample?
 2. Take a look at a few other genes by typing into the search bar.
 For example, PPM1J and PTPN22.
 How do these genes compare?